-For values of k > 2, modify the construction of the previous reversal by adding a complete graph with k-2 vertices to H, connecting each vertex of the complete graph to every vertex of H by an edge consisting of two vertices.
+For values of k > 2, modify the construction of the previous reversal by adding a complete graph with k - 2 vertices to H, connecting each vertex of the complete graph to every vertex of H by an edge consisting of two vertices.
 The resulting hypergraph has a proper (conflict-free) k-coloring if and only if T is not well-founded.

-For graph coloring reversals, replacing "k-coloring" by "finite coloring" leads to the open questions noted in Section §5 of Dorais, Hirst, and Shafer [4].
-It would be interesting to know if the preceding result on hypergraphs continues to hold if "kcoloring" is replaced by "finite coloring."
-Lemma 3 may prove useful in recasting the preceding theorem as a result related to $\Sigma_1^1$ completeness using many-one reducibility, or as a result on Weihrauch reducibility.
+It would be interesting to know if the preceding result continues to hold if "k-coloring" is replaced by "finite coloring."
+Lemma 8 may prove useful in recasting the preceding theorem as a result related to Σ_1^1 completness using many-one reducibility, or as a result on Weihrauch reducibility.